silvio3105/Rules3105/README.md

 ### Drivers

 Drivers are the gate for other layers of the application to interact with the hardware.
 They are written with minimal logic inside.
-Every driver is wirrten without other driver(s).
-Only way for the driver to interact with hardware(eg., I2C sensor, SPI flash, GPIO etc.) is through external handler(user provided).<br>
+Every driver is written without other driver(s).
+Only way for the driver to interact with hardware(eg., I2C sensor, SPI flash, GPIO etc.) is through external handler(user provided).
+Because of that, drivers are not fixed to certian MCU or framework.<br>
 Drivers are not written with application logic.
 They are like little lego, You can use it everywhere.
 Drivers can interact with libraries.<br>
 Every driver is written as C++ class within own namespace.

 ### Libraries

-Library is piece of the software with basic logic that does not require interactions with the hardware.
+Libraries are piece of the software with basic logic and do not require interactions with the hardware.
 Every layer can use libraries.
 Libraries are not wirtten with application logic.<br>
-Eg., library with string manipulation functions.<br>
+Every library is written within own namespace.<br>
-Every library is written within own namespace.
+Eg., library with string manipulation functions.

 ### Application modules

-Application modules combines drivers and libraries to produce basic logic for the application.
+Application modules combine drivers and libraries to produce basic logic for the application.
 Module alone is worthless(one plank is not bench, but many planks combined create the bench).<br>
-Every module has its own namespace and can be written as many C++ classes.
+Every module has its own namespace and can be written as one or more C++ classes.

 ### Tasks